egomezal/irpgeditor/README.md

 # irpgeditor
-RPGEditor is a fork de JSEU Project http://sourceforge.net/projects/jseu/.
+iRPGEditor is a fork de JSEU Project http://sourceforge.net/projects/jseu/.

 iRPGEditor is Editor for IBM i(AS/400) programs and various tools for developers.